microsoft/microsoft-ui-xaml-specs/active/progress/ProgressRing2.md

 | DeterminateSource | IAnimatedVisualSource | Gets or sets the animation file used for the determinate state of the ring. | N/A |
 | IndeterminateSource | IAnimatedVisualSource | Gets or sets the animation file used for the indeterminate state of the ring. | N/A |

-ets or sets the highest possible Value of the range element.

 # API Details